 8. So what advice do you have for other small teams working for small business social?

 Within the first few months of working here I learned that the more personal the content is, the more engaging it will be.
 In order for people to invest in your social media channels, they need to see what’s unique to your company.
-So for example, if you’re going to do a “Happy Mother’s Day” post, you can’t just post a stock photo of a mom with her children.
-It has to have a brand tie in, so [you have to ask] yourself, “Why is COUNTRY Financial talking about Mother’s Day?
+For example, if you’re going to do a “Happy Mother’s Day” post, you can’t just post a stock photo of a mom with her children.
+It has to have a brand tie-in, so [you have to ask] yourself, “Why is COUNTRY Financial talking about Mother’s Day?
 Why do we care about Mother’s Day?”
 We don’t even post about holidays or pop culture topics unless we can find a clear brand tie-in.
 If you can find a specific reason why your company is touching on this topic, it will appear more genuine and relatable to your audience.
 Therefore, the engagement will rise.
-That would probably be my main piece of advice: Just to be real, be personal, and really show the faces and stories behind the people of your organization.
+That would probably be my main piece of advice: Just to be human, be personal, and really show the faces and stories behind the people of your organization.